-I originally published this post on 29 July, but then Dr Baudron pointed to two additional papers on Twitter, so I’m re-upping with a fifth bullet point.
+I originally published this post on 29 July, but then Dr Baudron pointed to two additional papers on Twitter, and then later to another one, so I’m re-upping, for the second time, with a sixth bullet point.

 Just in case this tweet disappears, or whatever, here are the links: